BenAHOU/benahou.github.io/README.md

 # Hedong HOU

-I am a doctoral student at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
+I got my Ph.D. at [Laboratoire de Mathématiques d'Orsay](https://www.imo.universite-paris-saclay.fr/en/) of [Université Paris-Saclay](https://www.universite-paris-saclay.fr).
 I am in the group of "Analyse harmonique" and my advisor is Prof. Pascal AUSCHER.

-My research interest is on harmonic analysis and its interactions with PDEs, microlocal analysis and its applications in dynamical systems.
+My research interest is on harmonic analysis and Navier-Stokes equations.
+I am also interested in microlocal analysis and its applications in dynamical systems.

 I have "OCD" (obsessive coffee disorder), and I work on mathematics in the spare time of drinking coffee.